nathanielxd/flutterfall/README.md

 and _packages_ - containing Flutter or Dart modules that are either a **widget library** (_my\_flutter\_theme_) or a domain of **models** and **data repositories** _(my\_flutter\_authentication)_.

-You can use the extension to quickly create features or packages.
+You can use [the extension](https://github.com/nathanielxd/rainwater/master/extensions/vscode) to quickly create features or packages.

+# Documentation

+You can find the full docs [here](https://github.com/nathanielxd/rainwater/master/docs/DOCS.md).